NCERT Exemplar Class 9 Science Solutions Chapter 11 Work and Energy

 (d) kilowatt hour

-Answer: [C]
+Answer: [c]

 Solution.

-The SI unit of energy is Joule.
+The SI unit of energy is the Joule.

 Therefore, kilowatt-hour will be the unit of energy.